henrikvilhelmberglund/hvb-console/README.md

 # hvb-console

-This is a library that gives some color to your console.info(), console.warn() and console.error().
+This is a library that

+- gives some color to your console.info(), console.warn() and console.error()
+- adds the location where the log was called from and you can ctrl+click it to go to that location

-It only changes Node console.logs (server side only).
+It only works in Node console.logs (server side only).

 Before: